 Right now, I’m searching for a good side hustle!
 I’ll let you know what / if I find anything.
 It’s hard to have a side job when you travel so much for work like I do.

-Over the next 18 months I’ll be focusing on how AMAZING it will feel to wipe out that debt.
+Over the next 18 months I’ll be focusing on how AMAZING it will feel to wipe out my student loan debt.
 That enough is motivation to continue no matter what the short term pain.

-I would have been a travel writer.
+Thinking back, if money was no issue I would have been a travel writer.
 Growing up, I’ve traveled the world (one of the few benefits of my childhood), and lived in over 10 countries.
-I LOVE travel – I swear it’s in my blood.
+I LOVE to travel – I swear it’s in my blood.
 I love writing too, so if money wasn’t an issue, I’d be all over this as a career option!

 The Best Apps to Save You Real Money